-PER STUDENT PER FAMILY
+PER FAMILY

-1st Child \$5,790 One Student \$5,790
+One Student \$5,990

-2nd Child \$4,600 Two Students \$10,390
+Two Students \$10,690

-3rd Child \$1,600 Three Students \$11,990
+Three Students \$11,990

-4th Child+ No charge Four Students+ \$11,990
+Four Students+ \$11,990

-Note: All fees are proposed and are subject to final approval by the Diocese of Sale Catholic Education Ltd.
+Note: all fees are proposed and are subject to final approval by the Diocese of Sale Catholic Education Limited.

 The College reviews tuition fees on an annual basis and we endeavour to keep the fees as low as possible as the College understands the impact that tuition fees can have on the family budget.
 The tuition fees at our College also include costs for subject materials, excursions, camps, student laptop, ICT levy, digital texts and any capital levy.